 What happens to the files after they are sent to the archives?

 Our staff will review, organize and describe the files.
-We'll remove some types of materials such as duplicates, routine transactional records (like travel vouchers), and certain types of personal information.
+We'll remove certain types of materials such as duplicates, routine transactional records (like travel vouchers), and certain types of personal information.
 We'll also remove any materials that would be better suited for the Libraries circulating collection instead of the Archives.
-If you have questions or concerns about materials removed after you send the boxes to Archives, please let us know as soon as possible.
+If you have questions or concerns about materials removed after you send the boxes to the Archives, please let us know as soon as possible.

 Depending on the current filing scheme and the age and condition of the materials, we may physically rearrange the materials and re-folder some or all of the materials.
 Once that's done, we'll prepare a summary description of the material with administrative information and a box container list.
 In some cases, we will prepare a more detailed folder listing.
 This information is compiled into a collection guide or finding aid that will go online and make the collection accessible to you, others in the University, and the public.
 You can look at some examples of finding aids on our website.